tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 and secondly, some computations that invoke functions written in other programming languages.
-In these cases, one could just turn to a tool like [ghc-events-analyze][ghc-events-analyze], however, I also came across a use case where it is not available.
+In these cases, one could just turn to a tool like [ghc-events-analyze][ghc-events-analyze], however, it is not available to projects that are still attached to GHC 8, such as Liquid Haskell.

 In this post I'm discussing a bit the limitations of the GHC profiler, and I'm announcing [timestats][timestats], a simple